 Halls of Residence: A place where students live at university, usually in the form of apartments/dormitories.

 Journal Article: An academic magazine, that deals with a particular subject or professional activity, e.g. a medical journal.
-They include reports about research and are issued at regular intervals, usually with volume numbers and dates; also called periodicals, magazines or serials.
+They include reports about research and are issued at regular intervals, usually with volume numbers and dates.
+They may also be called periodicals, magazines or serials.

 Lecture: Taught sessions, led by an academic, which can take place face-to-face in a large room or lecture hall, or online.
 During these sessions, the lecturer will provide the basis on which to learn more through seminars, practicals or further reading.